JuJu Smith-Schuster Prayed For Mega Millions Win To Bring Le’Veon Bell Back

 On the other hand, for the millions who’ve clung to their television sets through the season’s midway point, and for the dozens of other men in the Steelers locker room who have been depending on a speedy return from Bell, his inactive status has been no laughing matter.

 It may not be the most money in the world, but his $4,195,778 and $1,191,476 signing bonus ensure that JuJu is going to be alright.
 And if Bell could be so willing to blow $5,118,000 of his salary for refusing to sign his $14.5 million franchise tag and report thus far, he must be alright for the present time, as well.
-However, their Pittsburgh Steelers squad currently finds itself in a tight race for a division that has the Cincinnati Bengals and Baltimore Ravens trailing behind by a single game – and there has still been no official word on when their star running-back will show up.
+However, their Pittsburgh Steelers squad currently finds itself in a tight race for a division that has the Cincinnati Bengals and Baltimore Ravens trailing behind by a single game, and there has still been no official word on when their star running-back will show up.

 Perhaps JuJu might want to double down on Wednesday night’s $620 million Powerball drawing.
-There is still time for Bell to come in and get a couple of practices in ahead of Sunday’s match-up against the Cleveland Browns if gets what he wants.
+There is still time for Bell to come in and get a couple of practices in ahead of Sunday’s match-up against the Cleveland Browns if he gets what he wants.